GovTechSG/adex-ug/User Guide/Projects.md

 - SSL Certificate chain
 - SSL Client certificate
 - SSL Private key - this box will be shown once
-- Private key password - user will receive this in their email.
+- Private key password - you will receive this in your email.

 ![Image not Available](/assets/Fig36.png)

-**Note**: User need to download and save all the 3 SSL certs as .pem file using a text editor.
+**Note**: You need to download and save all the 3 SSL certs as .pem file using a text editor.

-If user didn't save the SSL certs files for the first time, user can regenerate the certs by clicking **Generate new certificate** button, and user can select an **extended grace period** for SSL client certificate.
+If you didn't save the SSL certs files for the first time, you can regenerate the certs by clicking **Generate new certificate** button, you can select an **extended grace period** for SSL client certificate.

 ![Image not Available](/assets/Fig105_3.png)

 ![Image not Available](/assets/Fig99f.png)

-User will receive a **Private key password** through email and use that password in the **Client key passphrase** for their MQTT client set up.
+You will receive a **Private key password** through email and use that password in the **Client key passphrase** for their MQTT client set up.

 ![Image not Available](/assets/Fig38.png)

- User will receive the email for **project cert expires soon**!
+You will receive the email for **project cert expires soon**!

- User will receive the **Project cert expires soon!** email, 30 days before the 3 certs expires!
+You will receive the **Project cert expires soon!** email, 30 days before the 3 certs expires!

 ![Image not Available](/assets/Fig99k.png)